 Retired members of the Cushman Foundation without other financial resources may apply for funds up to $2000 for research and travel dealing with any aspect of living or fossil foraminifera or other protists, such as diatoms, coccolithophorids, dinoflagellates, acritarchs, or radiolaria.
 Funds for research costs and travel for field work, museum study, or presentation at a professional meeting may be requested.
 This grant recognizes that retired workers often continue their research after leaving their institution of employment and no longer have funding resources.

-The Buzas Award for Travel was established in 2017 by Dr. Martin A. Buzas, Past Director and President of the Foundation, and his family to support researchers on foraminifera to visit the world-famous Cushman Collection of foraminifera at the US Natural History Museum, Smithsonian Institution, in Washington, D.C., USA.
-The award is open to graduate students and professional researchers who need to use the collection and associated facilities.
+The Buzas Award for Travel (BAT) was established in 2017 by Dr. Martin A. Buzas and his family to support foraminiferal researchers wishing to use the world-famous Cushman Collection of foraminifera at the Smithsonian Institution, Washington, D.C., USA.
+The award is open to graduate students and professional researchers who can demonstrate a need to use the collection and associated facilities.
 The CFFR does not discriminate in its selection of awardees in any way.

 The Cushman Foundation is pleased to offer the Buzas Award for Travel to support graduate students and professional researchers studying foraminifera who wish to visit the Cushman Collection and associated facilities in the Department of Paleobiology, Natural History Museum, Smithsonian Institution, Washington D. C., USA.